Decomposing LIBOR in Transition: Evidence from the Futures Markets: Empirical Results

-The estimate of the regression coefficient $\beta$ is $0.9817$ $(0.022)$.
+The estimate of the three-month regression coefficient $\beta^{3m}$ is $0.9652$ $(0.0236)$ and for the six-month spot LIBOR decomposition we obtain $\beta^{6m}$ is $0.8528$ $(0.0314)$.
 We compute the regression based credit component as $\beta\times Spread^{repo}_t$ to ensure that the credit component spread is zero when the LIBOR-repo spread is zero.
 The regression shows a similar decomposition to the model mainly diverging in the second half of 2019 where the LIBOR-repo spread went slightly negative.
 A negative LIBOR-repo spread is inconsistent with our roll-over risk interpretation of the spread and likely due to market liquidity in the term repo market.
 Our model specification clearly precludes negative LIBOR-repo (as well negative as LIBOR-OIS) spreads, which is also apparent from the model based decomposition of the LIBOR-OIS spread.